ppamidimarri/TeslaCamMerge/README.md

 1. Go into your footage path, e.g. `cd ~/Footage`
 2. Create a symbolic link to your log path there, e.g. `ln -s ~/log .`

+Once you have your setup working reliably and you are no longer looking at the logs regularly, you may disable this by deleting the link with `rm log` in the footage directory.

 **I. Configure your Pi Zero W**

 Follow the [one-step setup instructions](https://github.com/marcone/teslausb/blob/main-dev/doc/OneStepSetup.md) with the pre-built image and the Jetson Nano as the share server, and the username and password for the SMB share you have set up above.